hw2007/Cosmic-Reach-Unofficial-Mac-Launcher/README.md

 - Launch the game easily from the launcher
 - Update the game automatically, with one click!
 - Multi-version support is currently not implimented, but maybe in the future I'll add it if there is enough people wanting it.

-# Usage
-Install the latest build on the right, and it's as simple as opening Cosmic Reach Mac Launcher.app!

-When you open it for the first time, a log window will appear to display status updates while it downloads Cosmic Reach for you.
-Eventually, the log window will disappear and the launcher will open.

 # Credits
 This project is made possible by a small project called **itch-dl** (https://github.com/DragoonAethis/itch-dl), which allows for easy downloading of itch.io games.